joeFunction/pswGenerator/MyREADME.md

 # passwordGenerator

 Description:

-This program is designed to generate a random password, prompted with custom attributes by the user.
+This program is designed to demonstrate OOP to generate a user generated random password.

-This was accomplished by dynamically adding input fields to the UI assign unique user values to each password.
+This was accomplished by dynamically adding input fields to the UI to allow for unique user inputs to unique password values.

-check semantic